asinn826/OSCON-openshift/README.md

 ## Part 4: Deploying an image to a container
 Now we will deploy an image to a container within OpenShift Origin
 - Go back to OpenShift
-- Deploy a NodeJS + MongoDB ephemeral image
+- Deploy any NodeJS + MongoDB image
     - Ephemeral image means that your application database will be lost if the host VM is rebooted
     ![NodeJS](./pictures/4.1.png "NodeJS")
 - Under "Add to Project", select "Create Project" and give your project a name you will remember